catscrdl/daily-dca-bot/README.md

 Update the live and paper secret keys with the keys you generated.
 I highly recommend you test this bot out in paper trading mode for a few risks.

+If the ticker doesn't support partial shares, the code will buy one share on the 3rd Wednesday of every month if the ticker is less than $200.
+This is not configureable at this time unless you want to modify the code.

 When you want to trade live, set the environment to "live" in the config file.
 The creator assumes no responsibility or risk for your own trading activities.

 ## Default Amounts